michaelwillis/tchimera-drum-kit/README.md

 ## License

-The creation of music using Tchimera Kit is allowed under the terms of the [CC0](https://creativecommons.org/publicdomain/zero/1.0/) license.
+The creation of music using Tchimera Drum Kit is allowed under the terms of the [CC0](https://creativecommons.org/publicdomain/zero/1.0/) license.

 The creation of derivative virtual drum kits is allowed under the terms of the